DoctorKhan/The-Human-Experiment-Book/output/final/Old_Book.md

 *"What we're looking at isn't just ancient conquest," she said.
 "It's the birth of a new form of power—the **Age of Kings**.
 The genius of the **Reges** wasn't just in creating the ideology, but in transferring it to human hands."*

 *Dr. Chen nodded.
-"The Age of Heroes required direct divine presence.
+"The Age of legends required direct divine presence.
 But the Age of Kings is self-sustaining.
 Human rulers now compete to prove their divine mandate through conquest and control.
 The system runs itself."*

 *"And that's why it's lasted 4,000 years," Dr. Morrison added.
 "Every generation of kings has to prove their legitimacy by outdoing their predecessors.
 The ideology doesn't just survive—it evolves and intensifies."*